Token Games and History-Deterministic Quantitative-Automata: Token Games

 On finite words, $G_k$ is defined as above, except that the winning condition is a safety condition for Eve: for all finite prefixes of a play, it must be the case that the value of Eve's run is at least the value of each of Adam's runs. \end{defi}

 Cautious strategies (\cref{def:Cautious}) immediately extend to Eve's strategies in $G_k(\A)$.
-Note that unlike in the letter game, a winning strategy in $G_k(\A)$ must not necessarily be cautious, since Adam's run prefixes might not allow him to build an optimal run over the word witnessing that Eve's move was non-cautious.
+Unlike in the letter game, a winning strategy in $G_k(\A)$ must not necessarily be cautious: a non-cautious move does not necessarily allow Adam to win, since Adam might not have a token available to build an optimal run on the word witnessing Eve's lack of caution.